top of page

 • Enhance sexual well-being.*

 * I specialize in inclusive and comprehensive sex education and sexual well-being, helping clients boost their sexual wellness to experience pleasure and connection.
-I do not treat sexual trauma.
+I do not treat sexual trauma but do utilize a trauma informed approach.

 Wellness Coaching Isn't Therapy.